fredaas/grow/README.txt

     - create directory structures.

 Grow is written in Python 3, is self-contained in a single file, and has no external dependencies.
+A Python 2 version is also available.

 EXAMPLE 1: CRAWL DIRECTORY TREES
 --------------------------------------------------------------------------------

-   Consider the following directory structure:

-        a
-            b
-                c.txt
-                d.txt
-            e
-        f
-            g

-    The directory structure can be printed to stdout by invoking grow from the root directory:
+    Grow can print a directory-tree structures by invoking it from the current
+    directory:

         $ grow